randomqastuff/bdd/README.md

 3. install and setup npm
     * install [npm](https://nodejs.org/en/download/)
     * All the dependencies are managed by npm
-        * To install all required modules listed in the ./package.json file, run: `npm install`
+        * install all required modules listed in the ./package.json file, run: `npm install`
-        * To update all required modules listed in the ./package.json file, run: `npm update`
+        * update all required modules listed in the ./package.json file, run: `npm update`
               * For help: npm help [command]
           4. install the following packages globally (because of Windows)

               DANGER: Install the package in this order!
+          Thomas XXX
+          npm install selenium-webdriver --save
+          npm install selenium-standalone --save-dev

     * `npm install --global cucumber`
     * `npm install --global gulp-cli`